SIS40221 Certificate IV in Fitness

 Course summary

-The SIS40221 Certificate IV in Fitness will build on your existing knowledge and skills to become a personal trainer.
+The SIS40221 Certificate IV in Fitness (Release 1) will build on your existing knowledge and skills to become a personal trainer.
 You’ll be able to train individual clients in a one-on-one situation or instruct group fitness classes.

 The course is designed for domestic students, studying in Australia.